-Figure 2: A. Screenshot from the motion prediction task while the ball was visible.
+Figure 2: A. Screenshot from the prediction task while the ball was visible.
 B. Screenshot from the speed estimation task while the ball cloud was presented.
-C. Schematic of the motion prediction task.
+C. Schematic of the prediction task.
 D. Schematic of the speed estimation task.

-Speed estimation – In the speed estimation task (video on YouTube), participants are presented with two motion intervals and have to judge which of them is faster.
+Speed estimation – In the speed estimation task (video on OSF: https://osf.io/xqkgy/), participants are presented with two motion intervals and have to judge which of them is faster.
 In one interval, they view a ball travelling to the left or to the right.
-As for the motion prediction task, this ball can have one of three speeds (4, 5, 6 m/s), and the participant can also experience visual self-motion in the same direction or in the opposite direction or remain static (see Figure 2D).
+As for the prediction task, this ball can have one of three speeds (4, 5, 6 m/s), and the participant can also experience visual self-motion in the same direction or in the opposite direction or remain static (see Figure 2D).
+Except for the self-motion intervals, the scene is static just like in the prediction experiment, and object motion occurs relative to the scene.
 The second motion consists of a ball cloud of 2.5 m width and 1 m height at the same distance to the observer (see Figure 2B).
-Each ball in this cloud has the same diameter as the main target (0.4m) and balls are generated at one side of the cloud and then move to the other side where they disappear.[30]
+Each ball in this cloud has the same diameter as the main target (0.4m) and balls are generated at one side of the cloud and then move to the other side where they disappear.
+In our previous study [30], we used smaller balls for the ball cloud, which may have been a factor their judgements of speed being consistently overestimated relative to the single ball.
+We therefore decided to use the same ball size for both the single ball and the elements of the ball cloud.
 At any given moment, between 8 and 12 balls are visible.
 All the balls in the ball cloud move at the same speed and are visible either until they reach the opposite side of the cloud area or until the motion interval ends after 0.5s observation time.
 The speed of these balls is constant throughout each trial and is governed by PEST staircase rules [38].
 For each condition, we employ two pests: one starts 30% above the speed of the single ball from the other motion interval, while the other starts 30% below.
 The initial step size is 0.6 m/s and each pest terminates either after 37 trials, or when the participant has completed at least 30 trials and the step size drops below 0.03 m/s.
 We modified the original PEST rules such that the step size is always twice the initial step size (that is, 1.2 m/s) for the first ten trials in order to spread out the values presented to the observer and allow for more robust JND estimates.
 We limit the range of speeds the ball cloud can take to between one third of the speed of the single ball and three times the speed of the single ball.
-Participants are asked to maintain fixation on the fixation cross that had the same characteristics as in the motion prediction task, that is, it is camera-fixed and is always presented ahead of the participant, but slightly under the stimulus itself.
-Overall, participants perform 30 to 37 trials in 18 staircases (two start values, three speeds and three motion profiles) for a total of 540 to 666 trials.
+Participants are asked to maintain fixation on the fixation cross that had the same characteristics as in the prediction task, that is, it is always presented slightly below the stimulus and it moves with the participant as they experience visual self-motion.
+To keep the visual input identical across both tasks, the target rectangle from the prediction task, while irrelevant for the speed estimation task itself, is present in this task as well.
+Overall, participants perform between 30 and 37 trials in 18 staircases (two start values, three speeds and three motion profiles) for a total of between 540 and 666 trials.